-Below are a chart and table of individuals directly resettled in South Dakota during the past five federal fiscal years.
+Data on individuals directly resettled in South Dakota during the past five federal fiscal years through the refugee resettlement program is included below.
 Data on South Dakota arrivals is based on LSS refugee arrival data.
 Data on national refugee arrivals is based on data available from the Refugee Reprocessing Center, which is operated by the U.S. State Department.
 "FFY" indicates the federal fiscal year.